Ulm–Friedrichshafen railway: Operations

 The regional services ran on the line on the basis of an underlying transport contract between the state and DB Regio, which ended in 2016.
 Bids for a successor contract were called at the end December 2014 and it was awarded to DB Regio again in March 2016.
 Although the contract, which runs until 2023, entered into force in December 2016, it was only signed on 16 January 2017.

 The line is now served only by electric services.
-The line is served by two Intercity services each day: a pair of Intercity services running between Dortmund (from Bochum southbound) and Innsbruck and a pair of Railjet services between Frankfurt and Vienna Airport.
+The line is served by one Intercity services each day: a pair of Intercity Express services running between Dortmund and Innsbruck (218/219).